 Symptoms during antipsychotic tapering

-It can be difficult to discern what is withdrawal symptoms, and what is a return of underlying mental health issues.
+It can be difficult to discern what is withdrawal symptoms, and what is the return of underlying mental health issues.
 The body neuro-adapts to the dopamine being held back by the drug by making the dopamine receptors typically more sensitive.26 This is called upregulation.
-When the drug is being removed, more available dopamine is going to flood into the nervous system and then hitting these hyper volatile receptors.
+When the drug is being removed, more available dopamine is going to flood into the nervous system and then hit these hyper-volatile receptors.
 This we call a dopamine excess.
 The same can occur with glutamate, another neurochemical often blocked by antipsychotics.
 It will take time for these receptors to then downregulate and adapt to the increased presence of dopamine and or glutamate.
 It is in this readaptation period that all of the challenges typically lie.
 How much stimulation from the withdrawal is okay, and when do you and your medical oversight person conclude that you have to go back up on the medication to avert a crisis?
 These are difficult answers but well-deserving of adequate discussion with your doctor.

 Typically, subjects as “What religion do I believe?
 Who is God?
 What sex am I attracted to?
 What are my life aspirations?
 Do I trust authorities like the government or my parents?
 What is my life purpose?” may have become a bit muted while on antipsychotics.
 The drug is holding back stimulatory neurochemicals associated with reward and so these things may not be highly important under the influence of the drug.
-But when you pull back the drug, many of these paved over emotions are likely going to start becoming highly relevant.
+But when you pull back the drug, many of these paved-over emotions are likely going to start becoming highly relevant.
 And to a large degree, that is natural and necessary to establish these concepts in our growth.
 But these questions when they were not addressed at age-appropriate markers, can start coming at a flurry that needs to integrate in concert with the speed of the antipsychotic tapering.
 The tapering should only go at the rate at which these life questions can be wrestled with and integrated, and that is different for each person.
 It is likely you will get angry about things, you have possibly had trauma that is unresolved come to the forefront.
 But if it is coming too fast and you are not able to come to terms with these things without spinning out, then you have to slow down to a rate where you can.
 Please remember that a coach or counselor can provide help in devising workable strategies to begin to self-manage these phenomena.42

 It is akin to driving a logging truck down a mountain with switchbacks on an icy road.
 You have to go light on the accelerator and go slow and be prepared to use your brakes.
 If you are a skillful driver, you get the truck down the mountain.
 If you try free-wheeling it, you crash and the result is a disaster.
 Trying the accelerate around the turns because it feels good can turn out the be the wreck that you would expect driving.
 There are similar laws of gravity involved in an antipsychotic taper.
 Go slow so you can get down the mountain — that is the over-arching axiom.